-National Association of Real Estate Investment Trusts® REIT QUICK FACTS GUIDE FOR FINANCIAL ADVISORS - Guidelines for Strategic Portfolio Diversification - FINRA-Reviewed Fact Sheets on Stock Exchange-Listed Equity REITs - Additional References for Advisors THERE'S A COMPELLING STORY TO BE TOLD ABOUT REITS...
+National Association of Real Estate Investment Trusts® 2015 UPDATE REIT QUICK FACTS GUIDE FOR FINANCIAL ADVISORS - Guidelines for Strategic Portfolio Diversification - FINRA-Reviewed Fact Sheets on Stock Exchange-Listed Equity REITs - Additional References for Advisors

+THERE'S A COMPELLING STORY TO BE TOLD ABOUT REITS...

 Now you have an easier way to tell the story about stock exchange-listed Equity REITs!

-The enclosed FINRA-reviewed Fact Sheets about stock exchange-listed Equity REITs make it easy to explain the potential benefits of REITs to your clients.
-Each sheet defines a key reason to consider REITs by illustrating these key facts about the performance of listed REITs over the 42-year period from 1972 to 2013, the longest period of performance information available.
+JUST USE THE ENCLOSED FACT SHEETS INCLUDING THE LATEST UPDATES FOR 2015 The enclosed FINRA-reviewed Fact Sheets about stock exchange-listed Equity REITs make it easy to explain the potential benefits of REITs to your clients.
+Each sheet defines a key reason to consider REITs by illustrating these key facts about the performance of listed REITs over the 43-year period from 1972 to 2014, the longest period of performance information available.
+QUICK FACT DIVERSIFICATION Adding a 5% allocation of REITs to a hypothetical portfolio INCREASED RETURNS and DECREASED RISK.
+FULL STORY - See the DIVERSIFICATION Fact Sheet: The Role of REITs in a Portfolio QUICK FACT INCOME STABILITY REITs rewarded investors with a relatively STABLE INCOME RETURN AVERAGING 7.5% through 43 years of market fluctuations.
+FULL STORY - See the INCOME STABILITY Fact Sheet: REITs as an Income Investment QUICK FACT INFLATION PROTECTION The income return of REITs OUTPACED INFLATION FOR 37 OUT OF 43 YEARS.

-INFLATION PROTECTION QUICK FACT:

-The income return of REITs OUTPACED INFLATION FOR 36 OUT OF 42 YEARS.